 In simple terms, a virtual local area network (VLAN) provides a mechanism to fine-tune broadcast domains.
-With the Ethernet Routing Switch 3500 Series , you can create port-based and IPv6 protocol-based virtual local area networks (VLANs):
+You can create port-based and IPv6 protocol-based virtual local area networks (VLANs):

 • IEEE 802.1Q port-based VLANs

 A port-based VLAN is a VLAN in which the switch ports are explicitly configured to be in the VLAN.
 When you create a port-based VLAN, you assign a Port VLAN Identifier (PVID) and specify which ports belong to the VLAN.
 The PVID is used to coordinate VLANs across multiple switches.